Best Student Loans

 The Smart Option Student Loan, Sallie Mae’s private student loan for undergraduates, has the shortest repayment requirement to qualify for co-signer release.
 Borrowers can apply to release their co-signer after just 12 months of on-time, full payments.
 There are only three repayment options, but there are no prepayment penalties for paying off your loan early.

-See also Loan Calculator
+See also Auto Loan Rates

 If you co-sign a student loan from Sallie Mae, you’ll get your own login to access, manage, and make payments to the account.
 Almost any creditworthy person can be a co-signer with this lender, as Sallie Mae notes 26% of its co-signers aren’t related to the student borrower.
 Qualifying U.S. citizens can co-sign for international students, too.